SuhailShaik19/trapezoid-area-calc-1/README.md

 ## Features
 - Add two numbers `a` and `b`.
 - Divide a number by 2.
-- Log the results of each operation to the console.
+- Multiply two numbers.
+- Calculate trapezoid area step-by-step using these operations.

 ## Tech Stack
 - JavaScript

 ## Purpose
-This project is to demonstrate basic arithmetic operations in code as part of the trapezoid area calculation.
+To demonstrate basic arithmetic functions that build up to calculating the area of a trapezoid, making the logic modular and clear.

 ## How to Use
 1. Clone the repository.
-2. Checkout to the respective branch (`feature/addition` or `feature/divisionByTwo`).
+2. Checkout to branches for specific features (`feature/addition`, `feature/divisionByTwo`, `feature/multiplication`).
-3. Run the calculator file using Node.js or your preferred environment.
+3. Run the calculator file in your environment (Node.js or browser).
-4. See the output in the console.
+4. Use the functions individually or combined to get the trapezoid area.

 ## Author
 **Name** : Shaik Suhail